The smallest possible bimagic square using

 In October 2006, Lee Morgenstern searched a 5th-order "associative" bimagic square.
 In such a square, the sum of two symmetrical numbers around the centre is constant, as it is in the CB9 square.
 His conclusion: there is no 5x5 associative bimagic square using numbers all smaller than 600,000.

-In July 2009, Lee succeeded finding a 5th-order nearly bimagic square with 23 correct sums, and this time his square is magic!
+In July 2009, Lee succeeded in finding a 5th-order nearly bimagic square with 23 correct sums, and this time his square is magic!

 5x5 magic square... |